Skip to main content

 Statistics Canada collects income data through several sources:

-• Census of Population — conducted every 5 years, provides the most comprehensive snapshot of Canadian incomes
+• Census of Population — conducted every 5 years; the most comprehensive snapshot

 • Canadian Income Survey (CIS) — annual survey measuring household income and wealth